barcek/awb/README.md

 The following are the expected next steps in the development of the code base.
 The general medium-term aim is a package for procedural webpage generation with a higher-level interface covering common base patterns.
 Pull requests are welcome for these and other potential improvements.

+- allow for use of the library via the command line
 - implement a map method handler class
 - provide demo handler instances
 - abstract common patterns